wetryingtodorock/getblock-docs/en/rpc-service/btc/rest/btc_mempool.md

 ---
-title: btc:mempool \[GET\]
+title: btc:mempool - Bitcoin
-description: Returns various information about the TX mempool.
-Only supports JSON as output format.
-Refer to the getmempoolinfo RPC for documentation of the fields.
+description: Example code for the btc:mempool rest method. Сomplete guide on how to use btc:mempool rest in GetBlock.io Web3 documentation.
 ---

 ### Example